UnumID/Server-SDK-Typescript/README.md

 ### Documentation
 High level technical documentation can be found [here](https://https://docs.unum.id/server-sdk) which is served via [Docusaurus](https://github.com/UnumID/UnumID.github.io).
 More detailed generated from source documentation can be found [here](https://docs.unum.id/Server-SDK-Typescript/index.html) which is served via repo specific Github pages via the /docs folder of the main branch.

 In order to generate the Typedoc documentation from the source code run the `createTypedocs.sh` script.
+However, this process is now automated by the Github Actions CI job so no need to complicate Pull Requests by doing this by hand.